bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-28-newsletter.md

   indistinguishable from random data.
-The `ellswift` module provides functions for encoding and decoding public keys in the new format as well as convenience functions to generate new uniformly-random keys and perform an Elliptic Curve Diffie-Hellman key exchange (ECDH) on ellswift-encoded keys.
+The `ellswift` module provides functions for encoding and decoding public keys in the new format as well as convenience functions to generate new uniformly-random keys and perform an Elliptic Curve Diffie--Hellman key exchange (ECDH) on ellswift-encoded keys.
 The ellswift-based ECDH is to be used in establishing connections for the [version 2 P2P encrypted transport][topic v2 p2p transport] protocol ([BIP324][]). {% assign timestamp="1:40:37" %}